To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 Caneberries, that is, raspberries, blackberries, and marionberries, have their best crop when the canes are one year old.
 Cut off all of the old canes back to ground level right after harvest to allow the new canes to grow strong.
 In late summer, new canes are gathered into bundles and trained on wire trellises.

-A simpler way to train grapes is to have a vertical trunk with two horizontal arms growing out from it to make a T shape.
-This part of the grape is permanent while the vines that sprout from the T are cut back to one or two buds every winter.
-One vineyard cuts vines back to thirty two buds per grape plant.
-American grapes grow much more vigorously than European grapes so they are trained differently.
-The new vines of European grapes are trained upward between pairs of wires to make them grow more vigorously.
-The new vines of American grapes are allowed to spread horizontally without any support.
+Spur Pruned American Grape Spur pruning is a simpler way to train grapes.
+A vertical trunk with two horizontal arms growing out from it to make a T shape is permanent.
+In the winter, the vines that sprout from the T are cut back to one or two buds.
+The new vines of European grapes are trained upward between pairs of wires but the new vines of American grapes are allowed to spread horizontally without any support.
 In early summer when it is obvious which buds will produce flowers, each new vine of American grapes can be cut off a few leaves past the last flower bud so they do not get so tangled.

 WHEN TO STOP